 Rinse your preferred brand of dried beans, about 1 cup and soak them in 3 cups of water .
 I like to soak them overnight.
 Throw away the water in which they were soaked and rinse well.

-Follow the recipe and press BEAN mode for 20-22 minutes for Black Beans ,and 25 mins for Kidney/Pinto beans.
-Wait for the pressure to release naturally (NPR).
+Follow the recipe and press BEAN mode for 25 minutes for Black Beans ,and 30 mins for Pinto beans.
+Wait for the pressure to release naturally for best results (NPR).

 Serve with your favorite toppings!

-Cornbread: A Great Side to Serve with this Easy Black Bean Chili
+Make a Meal: What to Serve with Black Bean Chili

 I love to serve this, or any chili with Jalapeno Cheddar Cornbread.
 My kids love it!
-We make muffins sometimes, and other times I make cute little mini loaves.
+We make muffins or cute little mini loaves.
 These mini loaves make a great gift for neighbors and friends too!
 Here is the recipe for Jalapeno Cornbread.

 It’s quite a quick and easy recipe to put together while your chili is cooking.
 I make it on the oven most times, but I have made it in the Instant Pot as well.
 The detailed recipe has instructions for both methods.